toggledbits/PluginTools/README.md

 * **DO NOT** name a service file the same as any Vera-standard service file in `/etc/cmh-lu`, or that of another plugin--this overrides the intended definition with whatever is in your file, and may cause unpredictable behavior of your Vera or devices.
 Give your service a different name, and use a different filename.
 With respect to conflicts with other plugins, this can be a hard rule to follow, and may require coordination with other developers.
 * **DO NOT** use `luup.sleep()` if you can avoid it.
 Use the delay functions (in `PFB.timer` for example) to defer execution of your remaining code.
 Yes, this is more complicated, but using `luup.sleep()` has been shown to cause deadlocks for long intervals, and may have other side-effects.

+## Using Github to Manage Code and Development

+TBD, but suffice it to say: (a) you should use Github to manage and store your code; and (b) this section will not be a detailed treatise on how Github works and how to use it--it will provide general information and recommendations for repository structure and content--learning how to use Github is OT for this document.

 ## Releasing Your Plugin

 **THIS SECTION IS VERY MUCH A WORK IN PROGRESS**